spawnmarvel/linux-and-azure/azure-extra-linux-vm/mysql/README_mysql_grafana_editor.md

-# MySQL query editor Grafana
+# MySQL query editor Grafana advanced

 ##  Grafana ships with the MySQL plugin, so no additional installation is required.